-- 1. See General Livestock Rules. - 2.
-There is no minimum weight to show any livestock animal.
-Animal must weigh a minimum of 190 pounds final weight in order to sell.
-Any swine receiving a white ribbon cannot be sold at the auction. - 3.
-An exhibitor is limited to a total of six entries (can be any combination of market pigs or breeding pigs). - 4.
-All pigs must be owned, in the possession of the exhibitor and tagged by weigh in or by submitting a tagging request to the extension office by the deadline. - 5.
-Sick hogs will be barred from the show.
-All Swine Must Be Free Of External Parasites - 6.
-All swine entries will be weighed the first day of the 4-H Fair. - 7.
+- 4. All pigs must be owned, in the possession of the exhibitor and tagged by weigh-in or by submitting a tagging request to the Extension Office by the deadline. - Sick hogs will be barred from the show.
+All Swine Must Be Free Of External Parasites. - 6.
+All swine entries will be weighed the first day of the 4-H fair. - 7.
 All swine exhibitors will be provided wood shavings for bedding in pens.
 Hosing of pens (for cleaning, watering, or washing) will NOT be permitted.
 All washing of animals must occur in designated wash areas.
 Automatic waterers and misters will NOT be permitted.
 Fans will be provided in the area.
 Manure is to be removed and disposed of in designated areas. - 8.
 Exhibits shall reflect the care and concern that Kansans have for livestock, poultry, and companion animals.
 Animals experiencing illness, injury, or discomfort should be properly treated.
 Professional veterinary services will be available as needed.
-An animal may be removed in an emergency situation at the discretion of the veterinarian and/or division chair and/or extension agent.
+An animal may be removed in an emergency situation at the discretion of the veterinarian and/or division chair and/or extension agent. - 9.
+No parents talking to judge until ribbon placing awarded.